Jeremy Bates (American football)

 Jeremy Bates (born August 27, 1976) is an American football coach and former player.
 He was the quarterbacks coach for the Chicago Bears of the National Football League (NFL), a position he assumed in February 2012.
 Bates has previously served as the offensive coordinator for the Seattle Seahawks and quarterbacks coach for the USC Trojans football team.

 Personal life

 Bates is the son of former long-time collegiate and NFL coach Jim Bates and attended high school in Sevierville, Tennessee.
 He played quarterback at the University of Tennessee before transferring to Rice University, where he also played baseball.
 Bates completed his bachelor's degree in 1999 at Rice.

 In 2014, Bates hiked the 2,900-mile Continental Divide Trail (CDT), completing a five-month trek across the Continental Divide Trail from Mexico to Canada alone, trekking 20–30 miles per day with a 40 to 60 pound backpack.

 Coaching career

 Tampa Bay Buccaneers

-Bates began his coaching career with the Tampa Bay Buccaneers as an offensive quality control coach from 2002–03; the Buccaneers won Super Bowl XXXVII in 2002.
+Bates began his coaching career with the Tampa Bay Buccaneers as an offensive quality control coach from 2002 to 2003; the Buccaneers won Super Bowl XXXVII in 2002.
 In 2004, he was promoted to the position of assistant quarterbacks coach, working closely with head coach Jon Gruden and quarterbacks coach John Shoop.